Robmor1100/Roberts-Quiz/README.md

 Clone the repositoryand play  around with it.

-or just vist the website: https://robmor1100.github.io/Robert-s-weather-app/
+or just vist the website: https://robmor1100.github.io/Roberts-Quiz/

 ## Usage

-To use this app, you only need to type a city in the search bar and hit the search button.
-Then, the app will automatically display the weather and add your search city to your history.
+To use this app, you must navigate to the deployed site and click the start button.
+Then answer the given questions to the best of your ability.
+And when the last question is answered, you will be given a score.
+You can save it or not.
+But if you do save it, it will be displayed on the high score chart.

 ## Roadmap

-Down the road, I would like to add more styling.
-Some of the componets need to be scaled.
+Down the road, I would like to add more questions and also a function that would subtract time when you answer a question wrong.

 ## Contributing